Acclorite/book-story/README.md

 - Storage Access Framework
 - 7 supported file formats(.pdf, .txt, .epub, .fb2, .html, .htm, .md)
 - Material You design with unique themes and color presets
-- Organized Library with categories and chapters in Reader
+- Organized Library with custom categories and chapters in the Reader
 - Highly customizable

 ---